tqhdesilva/pde-viz/README.md

 I made this repository to practice using Julia for solving and visualizing partial differential equations.
-Right now there is only code for solving the heat equation in 1D with Dirichlet boundary conditions.
+Right now there is only code for solving the heat equation and wave equation in 1D with Dirichlet boundary conditions.

 After getting your Julia environment set up, run
 ```bash